 The good news is that we already have the tools for this: uploading the configuration as a text file in a simple human-readable format such as json or yaml would be enough.
 This solves all the issues we've seen:

-Looking for a specific setting?
-Use the search feature of your preferred text editor, or even the grep command line tool!
+- Looking for a specific setting?
+Use the search feature of your preferred text editor, or even the

 As software engineers, we've progressed a lot in the field of ad hoc developments, we have industrialized the way we deploy our applications and manage our servers, we keep most of the configuration safely stored and tracked in source repositories.
 But when we provide platforms to our customers in the form of enterprise and/or SAAS applications, we still let then manage those like we're in the 90's.
 It is time to provide them with a proper way to manage their IT solutions.